-Stop Bath, artist-curated, multimedia installation containing two, monolithic images from Memoria Technica, original video and sound composition, then projected at Lekter’n.
-View the video projected into the space on Vimeo and FilmEssay.com Read the interview on Oslo Fashion and Art Festival.
+Stop Bath, 2017, multimedia installation, images from Memoria Technica, single-channel video, audio composition, at Lekter’n.
+View Stop-Bath video at FilmEssay.com Interview on Oslo Fashion and Art Festival.
 Exhibition supported by Epson & Interfoto Norge.

 THURSDAY Oct 12th FRIDAY Oct 13th 2017 – kl.
 17:00 – 20:00

 SATURDAY Oct 14th 2017 – kl.
 12:00 – 20:00

 Rachel Wolfe (b.
 1984) is an American-born artist and photographer, living in Norway since 2015.
 Her work is realized in mediums of images, installation, drawing, painting, video, performance, and traveling objects.
 The Print Atelier represents images from Human Needs.